devbis/z03mmc/README.md

 2. `python3 TLSR825xComFlasher.py -p <YOUR_COM_PORT> -t5000 wf 0 z03mmc.bin`
 3. Now you have 5 seconds to power on the sensor
 4. In case the chip has not started being flashed, run `python3 TLSR825xComFlasher.py -p <YOUR_COM_PORT> wf 0 z03mmc.bin` without the timeout again.

-If the flashing fails try to increase timeouts in the script.
+   If the flashing fails reduce baud rate down to 340000 or increase timeouts in the script.

+5. If you flashed the module but the screen is remaining blank, try `python3 TLSR825xComFlasher.py -p <YOUR_COM_PORT> ea` to erase all flash and then write the firmware again.

 The UART flasher software uses the tool from https://github.com/pvvx/ATC_MiThermometer.
 Thanks to pvvx for the awesome work on this!

+## Return to Bluetooth firmware

+The only supported method to reverting firmware is flashing via USB-UART dongle.
+See previous chapter.

+## Zigbee OTA upgrades

+The already flashed firmware supports OTA zigbee upgrade via standard flow.
+See zigbee2mqtt, ZHA, and HOMEd documentation for details.

 ## Related Work
 z03mmc is based on the original work of @pvvx, and @atc1441, who developed the initial firmware versions for bluetooth-capable device.